The Neurochemicals of Happiness

 There is not a one-size-fits-all prescriptive when it comes to creating a neurochemical balance that correlates to a sense of happiness.
 Use this list of seven neurochemicals as a rudimentary checklist to take inventory of your daily habits and to keep your life balanced.
 By focusing on lifestyle choices that secrete each of these neurochemicals, you will increase your odds of happiness across the board.

-Brain science is a triad of electrical (brain waves), architectural (brain structures) and chemical (neurochemicals) components working in concert to create a state of mind.
+Brain science is a triad of electrical (brain waves), architectural (brain structures), and chemical (neurochemicals) components working in concert to create a state of mind.
 This entry focuses only on the chemical elements.
-I will explore the electrical and architectural components in future blogs.